 You’ve learned that rats can endure hours to days in glue traps, suffering greatly before death.
 Factors like exhaustion and dehydration play roles in their survival timeline.

-Ethically, this method of pest control raises serious concerns due to the prolonged suffering it causes.
-For instance, imagine a rat, trapped and struggling for days, a clear call for more humane alternatives.
+Ethically, this pest control method raises severe concerns due to the prolonged suffering it causes.
+Imagine a rat trapped and struggling for days; a clear call for more humane alternatives.

-There are effective, compassionate options available that avoid such cruelty, underscoring the need to reconsider glue traps in rodent management.
+Effective, compassionate options are available that avoid such cruelty, underscoring the need to reconsider glue traps in rodent management.

 You may also enjoy reading this article